neo-project/docs/docs/en-us/exchange/transaction.md

 `"params":[path， password]`

-For example, to open a wallet `a.json` with a password `111111`, send the following JSON request to RPC server.
+For example, to open the wallet `a.json` with a password `111111`, you can construct a JSON file as follows and send it to RPC server.

 Request body：